Understanding Valsartan: A Well-Tolerated Blood Pressure Medication

 Available Formulations

-Valsartan is available both as a single medication and in combination with other blood pressure medications.
-These combination pills can provide added convenience and improved blood pressure control:
+Valsartan is available both as a single medication and in combination with other blood pressure medications:

 Proven Medical Uses